 When switching from Mixpanel to any alternative, consider:

 Feature Parity: List your must-have Mixpanel features and ensure your chosen alternative supports them.
+For a detailed feature-by-feature comparison, see our OpenPanel vs Mixpanel page.

 Team Training: Budget time for your team to learn the new tool.
 Simpler alternatives like OpenPanel require less training than complex platforms like PostHog.